pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 auto p6 = make_shared<vector<string>>();
 ```

+#### Copy and Assign `shared_ptr`s

+- copyable and movable

+Lippman:

-- keeps track of how many other `shared_ptrs` point to the same object
+- keeps track of how many other `shared_ptr`s point to the same object
 - **reference count** (aka "use count"):
   - is **incremented** when we
     - copy a `shared_ptr`
     - use a `shared_ptr` to initialize another `shared_ptr`,
     - use a `shared_ptr` as the right-hand operand of an assignment,
-    - pass it to a function
+    - pass it to a function by value
     - return it from a function by value
   - is **decremented** when
     - we assign a new value to the `shared_ptr`